felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 ### Restructured Text type annotations:

+This places type annotations in the docstrings of your code.

 Pros:

 - Backwards compatible with python 2
-- Type-checked by modern interpreters
+- Type-checked by modern IDE's.
+Pycharm understands docstring types.

 Cons: